syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 ## PivotEngine export

-I> This feature is applicable only at server mode operation.
+I> This feature is applicable only at the server mode operation.

 To perform exporting with the use of PivotEngine available in the server-side, the 'exportMode' property that is obtained in the “beforeExport” event is set to the "ej.PivotGrid.ExportMode.PivotEngine" value as shown below: